aurelia/aurelia/docs/user-docs/developer-guides/router-lite/navigating.md

 However, on the other hand, you need to specify the routing context, when you want to navigate inside the current routing context.
 Most obvious use case is when you issue routing instruction for the child-routes inside a parent component.
-This can also be observed in `ChildOne` and `ChildTwo` components where a specific context is used to navigate to the child routes.
+This can also be observed in `ChildOne` and `ChildTwo` components where a specific context is used as part of the [navigation options](#using-navigation-options) to navigate to the child routes.

 ```typescript
 // in ChildOne